 How portion control can help you

-Obesity and being overweight are serious conditions that affect almost 75% of adults in the United States.
-And the link between obesity and cancer is clear.
-Research shows being overweight or obese increases the risk for 13 cancers.
+Only 25% of adults in the United States are a healthy body weight.
+And the link between body weight and cancer is clear.
+Research shows that if you fall into the overweight or obese categories, you are at higher risk for more than 10 cancers.

-Researchers aren't exactly sure why obesity increases the risk of cancer.
+Researchers aren't exactly sure why high body weight increases the risk of cancer.
 It's likely because excess weight causes hormonal changes and inflammation that make cells multiply more rapidly than normal.
 The more cells multiply, the more likely it is that there will be a mistake that results in uncontrolled growth and cancer.
 Three factors that cause cells to multiply more quickly are:

 - Inflammation.
 Excess weight causes a build-up of visceral fat, which is the fat that surrounds your organs.
 That low oxygen environment in visceral fat triggers inflammation, which causes cells to multiply.

 - Insulin resistance.
 Inflammation can also stop your body from responding to insulin, the hormone that regulates blood sugar.
 If you become insulin resistant, your body will produce more insulin and that can cause cells to multiply more quickly.